-“I can see you doing stuff like her,” she assessed, pointing to the magazine cover for which one of the columnists I picked wrote, “that feminine feuilleton.
+“I can see you doing stuff like her,” she assessed, pointing to the magazine cover for which one of the columnists I picked wrote, “that feminist feuilleton.
 You could be the new generation,” she smiled.
 I snorted.

 “Thank you,” I lowered my eyes.
 The compliment from her was invaluable.